Scholarly and professional outside compensated services

 - Presenting at professional meetings, workshops, colloquia, symposia, and seminars.

-- Serving on an advisory committee, review panel, or board of a public institution, agency, or non-profit organization.
+- Serving on an advisory committee, review panel, or board of a public institution, agency, or non-profit organization, unless the results of your activities or decisions on behalf of the University could be of financial benefit to the institution, agency or non-profit organization.

 - Serving as a reviewer or editor for a scholarly journal.